WattoX00/Ip_python/README.md

 1. Run the (ip_subnetmask_practise or ip_subnetmask_calculator) python (.py) file in your prefered terminal.

-### Running the Program in Visual Studio Code

-1. **Open Visual Studio Code:**
-   - Launch Visual Studio Code on your computer.

-2. **Open the Project:**
-   - Use the "File" > "Open Folder" option in Visual Studio Code and select the folder where you extracted the ZIP file.

-3. **Run the Program:**
-   - Open the Python script (that ends with ...for_vsc.py) in Visual Studio Code and run the program following the provided instructions.

 ## Program Usage

 **Calculator**

-- Enter an IP address, and the program will calculate the network, first and last IP, broadcast, and display the binary representation of the last octets.
+- Enter an IP address, and the program will calculate the network, broadcast, first and last IP, and display the binary representation of their last octets.

 **Practise**

-- Calculate the network, first and last IP, and broadcast of the IP that was randomly given; then the program will automatically correct it.
+- Calculate the network, broadcast, first and last IP of the IP that was randomly given; then the program will automatically correct it.

 ## Support and Contact